Degree: Bachelor of Arts

 To develop students' knowledge and ability to analyze organizations that deal with gender and women's issues, a one-term internship at a designated organization in the Capital Region is recommended.
 Students have interned with local social services, law and media centers, childcare centers, gay and lesbian groups, women's advocacy groups and healthcare providers.

-Students gain a global perspective of this academic discipline through several international programs, including a three-week mini-term, social movements in Argentina, which features meetings with women's activists and political leaders.
-A term abroad in São Paulo, Brazil, delves into women, environment and social change.
+Students gain a global perspective of this academic discipline through several international programs, including a three-week mini-term focused on social movements in Argentina, which features meetings with women's activists and political leaders.
+A term abroad in São Paulo, Brazil, explores women, environment and social change.

 Gender, Sexuality and Women's Studies provides a foundation of knowledge that prepares students for careers in business, education, journalism, law, politics and public policy.